A turn is the time during which each participant in spoken discourse holds the floor. it may be short, as in the two turns below :

 A : .....
 Didn't something similar happen to you once, Jean?

 Speaking without receiving such signals consitutes "interrupting" and may be seen as impolite.
-The exception to this is back-channel language - eg when someone in taking a longer turn in informal conversation and telling an anecdote.
-These contributions by the listener are seen simply as expressing interest and encouraging the speaker to continue - not as an attempt to t"take over the discourse.
+The exception to this is back-channel language - eg the comments made by the listener when someone is taking a longer turn in informal conversation and telling an anecdote.
+These contributions by the listener (Really?
+Uh huh.
+That's amazing!
+Did you?
+Wow!) are short, need no reply or change in direction of the discourse, and are seen simply as expressing interest and encouraging the speaker to continue - not as an attempt to take over the discourse.

 In formal, long turns - speeches, presentations, lectures etc - it is usually conventionally accepted that the speaker has the right to finish what s/he is saying without interruption unless s/he overtly signals that s(he has come to a point where participants may contribute :